JoshDavid/EasyGUI/README.md

-# CEF_Utility
+# EasyGUI
-This is a lightweight utility library which creates dynamic GUI pages on the CEF (Chromium Embedded Framework) using the HtmlRenderer framework in Dyalog V.17.
-This allows for cross-platform compatible GUI pages (Pages generated will be displayed on Windows and Mac OS platforms -- hopefully Linux with V.17.1) To run this, all you need is Dyalog Version 17.
-You can download the files using acre desktop.
-Which can be downloaded for free by clicking [here](https://github.com/the-carlisle-group/Acre-Desktop/releases/tag/v5.0.0.074)
+This is a lightweight utility library which creates dynamic GUI pages on the CEF (Chromium Embedded Framework) using the HtmlRenderer framework in Dyalog V.17.1.
+This allows for cross-platform compatible GUI pages (Pages generated will be displayed on Windows, Mac OS and Linux.
+To run this, all you need is Dyalog Version 17.
+You can load the files into your workspace with ]link or by using acre desktop, which can be downloaded for free by clicking [here](https://github.com/the-carlisle-group/Acre-Desktop/releases/tag/v5.0.0.074)

-Each folder in this repository represents a namespace in the workspace. #.CEF_Utility.UserFunctions are where the userfunctions are stored for use.
+Each folder in this repository represents a namespace in the workspace. #.EasyGUI.UserFunctions are where the user functions are stored.
 Each one of these functions creates a dynamic page given your input.
 These functions can be used in any one of your functions to prompt for user response, or to simply display some information.
 There are three classes of functions that are provided:

   * Queries
   * Notifications
   * Graphics

 The goal of each function is to produce a single graphical page.
 If we called a query function, the function will wait for the user input and then return the information about their response.
 The specific response returned will be documented on a function by function basis below.
 Notification pages will not wait for a response, because no response is needed -- a simple dialog box is shown to the users.
 Graphical pages can return references to update the visuals on the page.
 These pages will not wait for a response either.